google/rust-crate-audits/auditing_standards.md

 *   Some caution may be required to avoid undefined behavior.

-`ub-risk-3` is expected to live at the threshold of acceptance as a dependency for most codebases: there is unsoundness in the crate, but there are also many situations where one need not worry about that unsoundness ever being triggered, and the codebase needs to make a judgement call.
-For example, one may choose to depend on a `ub-risk-3` dep if the rating is due to:
+`ub-risk-3` is the highest risk level at which non-experts could reasonably avoid causing undefined behavior.
+These crates are unsound, but the risk they pose may be acceptable in some situations.
+Projects need to make judgement calls about where, when, and by whom these crates may be used.
+For example, a project may deem a `ub-risk-3` crate acceptable to use if it contains unsoundness that:

  * Unsoundness that is only triggered on platforms that the codebase does not care about.
  * Unsoundness that may become a problem in future versions of Rust, where the codebase is confident of having upstream patches by then.